-Fuel your adventure with breakfast from Blackbird Baking Company in Rocky River.
+Fuel your adventure with breakfast from Blackbird Baking Company in Lakewood.
 The local bakery specializes in made-from-scratch pastries and artisan breads.
 Located near the entrance of the Cleveland Metroparks Rocky River Reservation, Blackbird is the perfect pit stop.

 Hit the greens for a round of golf — Big Met, Little Met and Mastick Woods golf courses are all located within Rocky River Reservation.
 Tee times start as early as 6 a.m., so rise and shine, buttercup.

 Head to the northernmost part of Rocky River Reservation and find 41° North Coastal Kayak Adventures, where you can rent kayaks and stand-up paddleboards at the Yak Shack Rental Center.
 No experience?
 No problem, as all levels of paddlers are welcome.
 Yak Shack is a 1-mile paddle down the placid Rocky River to Lake Erie.
 If conditions are calm, paddlers are free to head out onto the Great Lake.

 Rest up and refuel at Cleveland Vegan in Lakewood, a haven of delicious, plant-based sandwiches, bowls, seasonal specials and some seriously delicious bakery.
 You’re going to need all that clean energy for the afternoon’s adventures.